MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-environments.md

 - If PowerApps Studio isn't open, [sign in](http://web.powerapps.com), select the environment you would like to create your app in, select **Apps** near the left edge, and then select **Create an app**.

 - If PowerApps Studio is open, select the environment again at the top right corner.
-We will improve this experience in the future but, in the current release, you must select this every time you want to create an app in a new environment.

 5. On the **Account** page, select **Change** next to the name of the current environment.